 · Skin picking

 · Not listening/noncompliance

-Dr. Andersen also has special interest and training in Parent-Child Interaction Therapy (PCIT), a treatment program for young children with behavioral difficulties (e.g., aggression, non-compliance, defiance, and temper tantrums) that focuses on promoting positive parent-child relationships and interactions and teaching parents effective child management skills.
+Dr. Andersen also has a special interest and training in Parent-Child Interaction Therapy (PCIT), a treatment program for young children with behavioral difficulties (e.g., aggression, non-compliance, defiance, and temper tantrums) that focuses on promoting positive parent-child relationships and interactions and teaching parents effective child management skills.
 Parents who go through the PCIT program can expect to receive teaching and coaching sessions in two phases.
-The first phase focuses on Relationship Enhancement, or child directed interaction skill building.
+The first phase focuses on Relationship Enhancement or child-directed interaction skill-building.
 Parents are taught and coached how to use specific interaction strategies during short periods of play to reinforce positive behaviors and decrease negative interactions with their child.
-Once these skills are mastered, parents are taught and coached how to use effective behavior management and discipline strategies to increase child compliance during the Strategies for Compliance phase, also referred to as the parent directed interaction phase.
+Once these skills are mastered, parents are taught and coached how to use effective behavior management and discipline strategies to increase child compliance during the Strategies for Compliance phase, which is also referred to as the parent-directed interaction phase.
 PCIT is generally administered in weekly 50 minute sessions in an outpatient clinic by a licensed mental health professional with experience working with children and families.
 The therapist teaches parents the necessary skills and coaches them as they practice these skills with their child in session.
 PCIT has been shown to be effective with improving parent-child interactions and the behaviors of children with behavior disorders, children with a history of abuse, children with prenatal substance exposure, and children with developmental disabilities.
 The most appropriate referrals for PCIT are children between 2 – 7 years of age who are engaging in challenging, disruptive behaviors.

 If you are concerned about your child’s emotional and behavioral well-being, don’t wait.
 Call us to schedule an appointment for a confidential evaluation today.